 With my second, he nursed until almost 13 months and we would’ve kept going if my milk supply hadn’t weaned itself out, despite all my efforts to keep my supply up.

 Tip 1: Go slow and set realistic expectations.
+How long does it take to dry up breast milk, you ask?
 Don’t expect your breasts to be all dry and back to “normal” within a day or two from when you started.
 That’s just not realistic.
+Drying up breast milk can take some time.
 Your body will learn to adjust and start producing less (remember that supply and demand you established with your newborn?) but it needs time to do so.
 Expecting to be dry too quickly will just lead to disappointment.

 Tip 2: Don’t just stop cold turkey—wean.
 With my first, I just decided to skip a couple of pumping sessions, hoping my body would adjust quicker than it could.
 This led to extreme engorgement and incredible pain.
 I was trying to force my body to stop producing milk right on the spot, instead of slowly weaning it out of my system.
 Instead of skipping a pumping/nursing session, try extending the amount of time between sessions by an extra half hour or hour.
 When your body adjusts to that, you can try going longer.
 Thus, weaning out your supply.